stupidmankind/BYpassDoc/docs/source/commands/excelcloseworkbook.rst

 ----------

 **Instance Name**
-	Enter the instance name to indicate the selected workbook
+	Indicate the instance name for the selected workbook.

 **Save on Exit**
-	Indicate if the Workbook should be saved
+	Indicate if the Workbook should be saved.